Historic rally buoys Israeli social protest movement

 Police put the number of demonstrators at around 300,000.
 Rallies on that scale in Israel, with a population of 7.7 million, have been held over issues of war and peace.

-The grassroots protest movement has swollen since July from a cluster of student tent-squatters into a countrywide mobilisation of Israel's middle class.
+The grassroots protest movement has swollen since July from a cluster of student tent-squatters into a countrywide mobilization of Israel's middle class.

 Netanyahu's governing coalition faces no immediate threat, but the protests have underscored the potential electoral impact of hundreds of thousands of voters rallying under a banner of "social justice."